 Faculty, staff and students are encouraged to recommend books and other materials for acquisition.
 Requests will be evaluated with respect to the college's overall needs.
-A recommendation for acquisitions can be made by email, in person, or over the phone, and shall include the author and the title; (publisher, date of publication, and source are also useful.
+A recommendation for acquisitions can be made by email, in person, or over the phone, and should include the author and title; publisher, date of publication, and source would also be useful.